[Chokaisan and Tobishima Geopark: Nikaho Edition (1)] Kujukushima, which is known alongside Matsushima, was landed in a major earthquake.

 GOOGLE MAP

-Misaki Coast made of lava from Mt.
-Chokai and Misakiyama Old Highway, which was a difficult point for transportation.
+Misaki Coast, formed by lava from Mt.
+Chokai, and the old Misakiyama Highway, a difficult road for travel

-The Misakiyama Old Highway, which connects Yamagata and Akita, is known to be a difficult passage, and Matsuo Basho desperately crossed the mountain pass while being battered by the rain © Nikaho City Cultural Properties Protection Division
+The old Misakiyama Highway, which connects Yamagata and Akita, is known as a difficult place, and Matsuo Basho also desperately crossed the mountain pass while being drenched in the rain. © Nikaho City Cultural Properties Protection Division

-Misaki Beach is a coastline formed by lava (andesite) that flowed out from the eruption of Mt.
-Chokai about 3,000 years ago and washed up into the sea.
-The lava flow is about 60m thick, and you will be overwhelmed by its sheer volume.
+Misaki Coast was formed when lava (andesite) flowed out from the eruption of Mount Chokai about 3,000 years ago and flowed all the way to the sea.
+The lava flow is about 60 meters thick, and the sheer volume is overwhelming.

-Located on the border between Akita and Yamagata prefectures, the steep cliffs and rugged lava rock formations along the coastline are a sight to behold.
+Located on the border between Akita and Yamagata prefectures, the sheer cliffs and rugged lava rock formations along the coastline are a sight to behold

-The Misakiyama Old Highway, which remains on the Misaki Coast, has long been a difficult road connecting Yamagata and Akita.
+The old Misakiyama Highway, which remains on Misaki Coast, has long been a difficult stretch of road connecting Yamagata and Akita.
 Lava flows from Mt.
 Chokai fall directly into the Sea of Japan, and the coastline is full of cliffs.
-There are very few flat areas.
-Moreover, Misaki has three capes, Kannonzaki, Daishizaki, and Fudozaki, and you cannot get to the other side without crossing three passes.
-It is said that there were many places on the highway where you would wonder why it was in such a place, and many travelers lost their lives there.
+There are almost no flat areas.
+What's more, Misaki has three capes - Kannonzaki, Daishizaki, and Fudozaki - and you can't reach the other side without crossing three mountain passes.
+There are many places on the road where you wonder why it ended up in such a place, and it is said that many travelers lost their lives

-During the Edo period, Basho Matsuo passed through on his way to Nōgata, and Tadataka Ino, who created a map of Japan, and the traveler Masumi Sugae also passed by on their way to the shrine.
-I am.
-It is also the site of the Boshin War (1868) that broke out during the Meiji Restoration, when Akita forces such as the Kubota clan clashed with the Shonai clan of Yamagata.
+During the Edo period, Matsuo Basho passed through here on his way to Kisakata, and the mapmaker Ino Tadataka and travel writer Sugae Masumi also passed through here on their pilgrimages.
+It is also the site of the outbreak of the Akita War (1868), which broke out during the Meiji Restoration, when forces from Akita, including the Kubota clan, clashed with the Shonai clan of Yamagata

-The Misaki Peninsula was named because there are three capes within the peninsula: Kannonzaki, Daishizaki, and Fudozaki.
-Misaki (Daishizaki) is a nationally designated scenic spot as a ``Okunohosomichi Scenic Spot.''
+The Misaki Peninsula was named after the three capes within the peninsula: Kannonzaki, Daishizaki, and Fudozaki.
+Misaki (Daishizaki) is a nationally designated scenic spot, part of the "Narrow Road to the Deep North."

 • Facility name: Misaki Coast (Misaki Park)